GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Method

 \subsubsection{Matching Face to Pose Estimation}

-A person crop is a part of an image cropped according to the posture of a specific person.
-Often, in person crops from crowded scenes, multiple people appear in the background of a person's crop.
-In such cases, a face detected in an image might belong to a person in the background and not to the main person according to whom the crop was created.
-Therefore, it is necessary to verify whether the detected face belongs to the main person in the crop.
-To do this, we use a separate pose estimation of the main person in the crop and verify that the keypoints of the eyes and nose, as given by the pose estimator, are within the bounding box given by the face detector.
+A person crop is a part of an image that aims to capture a single individual.
+However, in crowded scenes multiple people might appear in the background, making it difficult to determine which face belongs to the main person in the crop.
+Therefore, when predicting an identity by using face features, it is crucial to verify that the detected face indeed belongs to the targeted individual.
+To achieve this, we utilize a pose estimator \cite{mmpose2020} (which we limit to provide a single pose estimation) to confirm that the eyes and nose keypoints of the main person in the crop fall within the face bounding box.
+Therefore, for datasets curated from crowded scenes (like the proposed \textbf{\textit{42Street}} dataset), \Cref{item:labeled,item:unlabeled} should include an additional step of face-to-pose matching.
 Examples are shown in \cref{fig:face_and_pose_match}.